 Polar Bear

-Polar bears are most abundant near coastlines and toward polar regions’ southern edge of the ice pack.
-In Alaska, they can be found in the Far North and Western Arctic areas, usually on the frozen sea but sometimes on land near towns like Barrow and Kotzebue.
+Polar bears thrive in regions near coastlines and the southern edge of the polar ice pack.
+In Alaska, these majestic creatures can be found in the Far North and Western Arctic areas, primarily on the frozen sea.
+However, there are occasions when polar bears venture onto land, especially in areas near towns such as Barrow and Kotzebue.
+Alaska offers a unique opportunity to witness these iconic bears in their natural habitat, highlighting their adaptability to both icy expanses and terrestrial surroundings.

 Caribou

-Alaska predominantly has barren-ground subspecies and one small herd of woodland caribou, the Chisana herd, which moves into Canada in the Wrangell-St—Elias area of Southcentral Alaska.
-Canada has three subspecies, Peary, woodland, and barren-ground.
-Caribou in Alaska are distributed in 32 herds or populations.
+Alaska is primarily home to barren-ground subspecies of caribou, with one small herd of woodland caribou known as the Chisana herd.
+The Chisana herd migrates into Canada, particularly in the Wrangell-St. Elias area of Southcentral Alaska.
+Canada, on the other hand, has three subspecies of caribou: Peary, woodland, and barren-ground.
+In Alaska, caribou are dispersed across 32 herds or populations.

 Moose